With COVID-19 (the disease caused by coronavirus) continuing to spread quickly, researchers are racing to create a vaccine to help keep people safe.

 However, many people feel skeptical about the vaccine’s safety and effectiveness.
 And according to a recent poll, only half of American adults say they plan to get vaccinated once a vaccine is approved.

-Let’s take a look at some of the more common coronavirus vaccine myths and get down to the facts for your peace of mind.
+Let’s take a look at some of the more common coronavirus vaccine myths and get down to the facts for your peace of mind so when it’s your turn, you get your shot and encourage their shot.

 Myth: The vaccine process is moving too fast and skipping important safety factors.